maxhcode/WeatherApp/README.md

 ```
 WeatherApp.xcodeproj
 ```
-Which you can open to see the Projects Code
+Which you can open to see the Projects Code.

-Then you should be able to see the Code in the Xcode Editor
+Then you should be able to see the Code in the Xcode Editor.

 There are no dependencies that need to be installed with this project